Milltown/Castlemaine GAA: Mike Colgan

 On the two other occasions in recent times that Mid Kerry reached the final Colgan was not part of the panel.
 In 1990, when defeated by West Kerry, club and family commitments prevented him while in the glory year on 1992, when they eventually captured the cup, he was at the winding down stage of his career.

 At club level he has won almost everything that can be won.
 County novice county junior, county intermediate, plus division 2 and division 3 medals, Mid Kerry League and championship, plus numerous O’Sullivan Cup honours have come his way.

-Of all the years involved and honours he has won he names the years of 1989 and 1990 as his most special and memorable.
+Of all the years involved, he has won the names in the years of 1989 and 1990.
 For that two-year stint he trained his local club and under his tuition the club won promotion to division 1 in the county league for the first time in its history.
-They also won the Kerry Junior Football Championship title and finally the biggest triumph of all, the Mid Kerry senior football championship.
-This remains special to Mike as it was after a 17-year lapse and on the way to triumph claimed the scalp of Laune Rangers the then reigning county senior football champions.
+They also won the Kerry Junior Football Championship title and, the Mid Kerry senior football championship.
+It was a 17-year lapse and on the way to triumph claimed the scalp of Laune Rangers the then reigning county senior football champions.

 Brother Fergal of the Presentation Brothers School, Milltown Mike readily admits, was the biggest influence on his career, He coached him underage and it was he who set the whole show in motion by putting Mike forward for a Kerry minor trial in 1975.

 Of all the opponents he has faced down through the years he names Paudie Lynch and Pat Spillane as the most difficult.
 So after 20 years of different football fields, changing rooms, cars, buses and trains, Mike decided to call it a day in 1994.
 He had seen it all, from the dizzy heights of Croke Park on final day, to the bread and butter stuff of lower divisions.
 He started his career at the top with his county and finished his career at the top with his club.